JBroks/Billie_Eilish_Website/README.md

 Forms were tested to ensure that validation checks work and to make sure that all fields are filled before clicking 'send' button.
 Email field was tested to check if it is possible to send the form without @ symbol.
 All required fields were tested to ensure that form cannot be send without all required information.

 Scroll-down arrow was tested to ensure that it works properly on every title page.
 Bug was noticed while testing arrow, namely the navbar was covering the section title.
 In order to fix that padding was addjusted to make the navbar look good after scroll-down.
 However, for the photo page this problem was left unresolved.
-It will have to be addressed in the future by making applying an offset of some sort.
+It will have to be addressed in the future by applying an offset of some sort that would e.g. place the navbar at the bootom of a previous section.

 Another issue related to images was the fact that I was unable to find a high quality image that could be used as a background photo for the main page and title section of the remaining pages.
 The main photo was replaced with a slightly better quality picture, however it still could be improved.